 I don’t know about you, but I’ve always loved celebrating Valentine’s Day.
 Even before Benj and I were together, I enjoyed decorating for it and celebrating the special people around me.

-Of course, Valentine’s Day is a lot more fun now that Benj and I celebrate it together, and I love adding touches to our home that make it a bit more romantic and sweet.
+Of course, Valentine’s Day is a lot more fun now that Benj and I get to celebrate it together, and I love adding touches to our home that make it a bit more romantic and sweet.

 Benj and I went shopping at our local Dollar Tree the other day and I had my eyes peeled for some cute decor.
 I can’t say that I was overly impressed with Dollar Tree’s selection this year, apart from the wooden signs (I bought one), gift bags, specialty cards (we picked one out for each other), and a few other odds and ends.